Admin Panel Developer Guide¶

 Sidebar drill-down submenus¶

 The sidebar uses a drill-down replacement pattern.
 Nav items with a children array replace the sidebar contents when the current path matches the parent or any child route.
-Current drill-down groups:
+The authoritative list lives in admin/src/routes/+layout.svelte (mainSections).
+Current top-level groups (children abbreviated):

 - Catalog (

-/products) — Categories, Brands, Collections, Attributes, Traits, Inventory, Price Lists, QuickLinks - Content (
+/productsparent) — Categories, Brands, Collections, Attributes, Traits, Inventory, Price Lists, Labels, QuickLinks - Customers (parent) — Registrations, Pending Changes

 Back-link convention: